unicef/publicgoods-toolkit/community.md

 that company changes priorities, the project will be in immediate danger of folding.

+It is difficult to offer absolute numbers or base metrics that indicate whether a project is "healthy" or not.
+All the data gleaned from a project's bug tracker must be considered in the wider context of the rest of the project.
+Project metrics, especially as they change over time, are strong signals that add to the understanding of a project.
+They are not, however, very informative on their own.

 Community health, as outlined above, matters to DPGs because community health is the key to sustainability.
 Those who are investing in those DPGs should consider every action they take from a community health